Manfred Mohr

 P-026 Inversion Logique (Logical Inversion)

-signed and dated lower right in graphite “Tape 1, 107” written in graphite lower left titled lower left on the reverse of the paper in graphite hardware: CDC7600 software: Program 21 with FORTRAN output machine: Benson Plotter The elements are horizontal, vertical, 45 degree lines, square waves, zig-zags, and have probabilities for line widths and […]
+signed and dated lower right in graphite “Tape 1, 107” written in graphite lower left titled lower left on the reverse of the paper in graphite hardware: CDC7600 software: Program 26 with FORTRAN output machine: Benson Plotter information bout the algorithm provided by the artist: The elements are horizontal, vertical, 45 degree lines, square waves, […]

 P-156 A Cubic Limit I